KaneshThakur/KaneshThakur/README.md

 of the gap surprised me.

 **[Vrinda Store Sales Analysis](https://github.com/KaneshThakur/Vrinda-Store-Sales-Analysis-Excel)** - Excel
 E-commerce sales data for a D2C clothing brand.
-One category: "Sets" Brings in almost half the revenue.
+One category - "Sets" - brings in almost half the revenue.
 Everything else is a long tail behind it.

 ## Background
 MSc International Business Management - University of Salford, Manchester